steven-meehan/sm-blog/source/_drafts/dueling-wizards.md

 tags: [Fantasy]
 categories:
   - [Flash Fiction]
-prompt: 'Photo image https://m.yourshot.nationalgeographic.com/photos/13984215/' Morven, 'Hunters'
+prompt: 'Photo image https://m.yourshot.nationalgeographic.com/photos/13984215/ - Morven, Hunters'
 ---
 Wrapping his hand in incandescent blue light, Marc throws the ball at his pursuer.
 Thomas managed to use his talent to catch the strike and throw it into the sky.
 As the ball rushed past the tops of the trees, it burst the resulting explosion threw concentric azure rings into the night sky.
-The detonation caught Thomas’s attention and he took a step away from his quarry.
-Amplifying his voice he said, “You’re talented, but you won’t escape me.”
+The detonation caught Thomas’s attention, and he took a step away from his quarry.
+Amplifying his voice, he said, “You’re talented, but you won’t escape me.”

 Pausing his flight Marc replied, “Don’t get cocky, Thomas.”
 Turning around slowly, Marc wiped at the pooling blood on his cheek.
 Looking down at his hand Marc’s initial comment died on his lips, but he looked back at his pursuer and replied, “Just because you’ve caught every rouge you’ve ever hunted, doesn’t mean that you’ll be able to catch me.<!-- more -->”